kai-feinberg/trailmix-loop/README.md

 Visit your app on: `http://localhost:3000`.
 You can tweak the app config in `packages/nextjs/scaffold.config.ts`.

-Deploy smart contracts by running `npx hardhat deploy --network optimism`
+Deploy smart contracts by running `npx hardhat deploy --network optimism` Verify your contract on optimistic etherscan by running `npx hardhat verify --network optimimsm CONTRACT_ADDRESS`

 - Edit your smart contracts `TrailMix.sol or TrailMixManager.sol` in `packages/hardhat/contracts`
 - Edit your deployment scripts in `packages/hardhat/deploy`